DiegoDiazVi/DiegoDiazVi/README.md

 ### Hi everyone, I'm Diego! 👋👨🏽‍💻🏎
 <html>
 <p>
-I'm a frontend developer and systems engineer, I'm passionate about turning ideas into functional products.
+I'm a Software developer and systems engineer, I'm passionate about turning ideas into functional products.
 I develop in JavaScript and TypeScript languages and UI libraries like React, I work with agile methodologies, always applying friendly and clean code.

 I am known for developing functionalities with user experience in mind and using best practices, understanding SEO principles, developing and implementing front-end architectures to support UI concepts, monitoring and improving website performance, documenting changes in web applications and developing updates.